 The decline in platinum production across the globe can be largely attributed to a fall in demand from the autocatalyst manufacturing sector, which accounts for about 40% of all platinum use.

-India is a major destination for the country’s coal briquettes, taking 40% of all South Africa’s exports, followed by Pakistan, who imports 7.3% of the annual export total.
+India is a major destination for the country’s coal briquettes, taking 39% of all South Africa’s exports, followed by Pakistan, which imports 13.5% of South Africa’s annual export total.

-Although iron ore is in demand for construction projects around the world, the value of iron exports has actually fallen by just over 45% in the most recent five-year period.
+Iron ore is in demand for construction projects around the world and the value of iron exports has grown by 2.34% in the most recent five-year period.

-South Africa is the 10th largest exporter of diamonds in the world and has a 1.5% share of a global market worth $127.6 billion.
+South Africa is practically synonymous with diamonds so it’s not surprising that it’s the 6th largest exporter of diamonds in the world and has a 8.1% share of a global market worth $116 billion.

 - South Africa is the only country in the world to have voluntarily abandoned its nuclear weapons program.